FBI Raids President Trump's Personal Lawyer's Office For Stormy Daniels Evidence: Report

 Also among the documents seized were privileged communications between Cohen and his clients, including those with Trump, a person familiar with the investigators’ work tells The Washington Post.
 Cohen’s computer, phone and personal financial records were seized during the search of his office at Rockefeller Center, this person tells the Post.

-The raid came after federal prosecutors obtained a search warrant following a referral from special counsel Robert Mueller, according to Stephen Ryan, an attorney for Cohen, reports the Times.
-Ryan called the search “completely inappropriate and unnecessary,” according to the report.
+The raid, which was first reported by The New York Times, came after federal prosecutors obtained a search warrant following a referral from special counsel Robert Mueller, according to Stephen Ryan, an attorney for Cohen.
+Ryan, in a statement to PEOPLE, called the search “completely inappropriate and unnecessary.”

-“Today the U.S. Attorney’s Office for the Southern District of New York executed a series of search warrants and seized the privileged communications between my client, Michael Cohen, and his clients,” Ryan told the Times.
+“Today the U.S. Attorney’s Office for the Southern District of New York executed a series of search warrants and seized the privileged communications between my client, Michael Cohen, and his clients,” Ryan said in the statement.
 A spokesman for the US Attorney’s Office for the Southern District declined to comment to PEOPLE.

-“I have been advised by federal prosecutors that the New York action is, in part, a referral by the Office of Special Counsel, Robert Mueller.”
-Ryan and Cohen did not immediately return PEOPLE’s request for comment.
+Ryan said he was advised by federal prosecutors “that the New York action is, in part, a referral by the Office of Special Counsel, Robert Mueller.”
+Cohen himself did not immediately return PEOPLE’s request for comment.

 Donald Trump and Stormy Daniels